-Overview: The Speech Application Language Tags (SALT) Forum was formed in 2001 to develop a royalty-free, platform-independent standard to provide multimodal and telephony-enabled access to information, applications, and Web services from PCs, telephones, tablet PCs, and wireless personal digital assistants (PDAs).
+Overview: The Speech Application Language Tags (SALT) Forum was formed in 2001 to develop a royalty-free, platform-independent standard that provided multimodal and telephony-enabled access to information, applications, and Web services from PCs, telephones, tablet PCs, and wireless personal digital assistants (PDAs).
 Speech Application Language Tags are intended to extend existing mark-up languages such as HTML, XHTML, and XML.
-Multimodal access is intended to enable data input data using speech, a keyboard, keypad, mouse and/or stylus, and to produce data as synthesized speech, audio, plain text, motion video, and/or graphics.
-SALT fell into disuse to competitor VoiceXML, which was supported by Microsoft and other companies.
+Multimodal access is intended to enable data input using speech, a keyboard, keypad, mouse and/or stylus, and to produce data as synthesized speech, audio, plain text, motion video, and/or graphics.
+SALT fell into disuse due to competitor VoiceXML, which was supported by Microsoft and other companies.

 Specifications: Not available